 - prepared in somewhat of a rush to meet a deadline, and therefore whatever needs to be done is done, regardless of what is good practice and documentable.

 - quite large, often being the business plan for the whole company or division.
 The model may well have started small and grown to match different scenarios and complexities.
-In an effort to simplify things, If the model is split up to reduce size, the links get precarious and break.
+In an effort to simplify things, the model might be split up to reduce size, but then the links get precarious and break.

 There really isn't anything in the standard Excel function library to help you with this, because the functions are very general and don’t address the concept of the time period.
-Something we harp on a lot about are partial periods and daycount, and Excel's efforts to deal with these via the YEARFRAC() function and others are so general as to be not very useful.
-You can't just 'parcel up' logic in Excel and re-use it - it would be great if you could, and have say a spreadsheet that calculates loans that you could call like a function or subroutine - but you can only do this in Visual Basic (VBA), which is slow.
-It's quite amazing that, as the budgeting and financial appraisal tool of choice, Excel doesn’t seem to have anything specific to help, except for the IRR and NPV functions which are over 30 years old.
+Something we discuss a lot in the function documentation are partial periods and daycount.
+Excel's efforts to deal with these via the YEARFRAC() function and others are so general as to be not very useful.
+You can't just 'parcel up' logic in the resultant Excel formula and re-use it - it would be great if you could, and have say a spreadsheet that calculates loans that you could call like a function or subroutine - but you can't.
+You can only do something like this in Visual Basic (VBA), but it is very slow both in execution and accessing the spreadsheet inputs.
+It's quite amazing that, as the budgeting and financial appraisal tool of choice, Excel doesn’t seem to have anything specific to help the business analyst, except for the IRR and NPV functions which are over 30 years old.

-Analysts of old probably recall systems like 'IFPS' and 'EPS' in the 1980's that dealt with the programming of project cashflows.
-They were a great idea and unfortunately the spreadsheet killed them off - because for easy the stuff the spreadsheet wins hands-down.
-However, spreadsheets weren't really designed for large scale, accurate, financial modelling.
-Wouldn't it be great to have a programming language where you could just combine all the incomes, work out the finance, do the tax , etc?
-Well, it doesn't seem to be here, and Excel is the budgeting system that most people use because it is tremendously quick, flexible, and productive.
+Analysts of old probably recall systems like 'IFPS' (I used one called 'EPS') in the 1970's and 1980's that dealt with the programming of project cashflows that talked the language of cash projection.
+They were a great idea but unfortunately the spreadsheet killed them off - because the spreadsheet was much faster in development, flexible and more user-friendly.
+This came at a price.
+Spreadsheets weren't really designed for large scale, accurate, financial modelling.
+Wouldn't it be great to have a programming language where you could just combine all the incomes, work out the finance, do the tax , etc, all within our familiar spreadsheet?
+Well, it doesn't seem to be here.
 So we have sacrificed our data modelling principles for convenience.
 In this free form spreadsheet world, what steps can we take to restore some semblance of order?

 So, given the problem of an unmaintainable, innaccurate, inflexible spreadsheet, does BF do the job?In our view, it does, providing :